isomerpages/govtech-gobusiness-main/pages/blog/2022-12-13-post-home-biz-guide.md

 The first key step before you open for business is to identify your business scheme and understand the provisions and guidelines of the scheme that best suits your business activities.

 Depending on the services you offer, you may fall under two different schemes.
-The [Home-based Business Scheme](/home-based-businesses/determine-your-home-business-scheme/#home_based_biz_scheme?src=gobiz_blog){:target="_blank"}{:rel="noopener"} caters to small-scale businesses like bakeries, freelance artists and hairdressing services.
+The [Home-Based Business Scheme](/home-based-businesses/determine-your-home-business-scheme/#home_based_biz_scheme?src=gobiz_blog){:target="_blank"}{:rel="noopener"} caters to small-scale businesses like bakeries, freelance artists and hairdressing services.
 This constitutes most freelancing gigs, including private tuition for not more than three students, and the business can only be operated by owners, registered occupants or tenants of the residential property (with consent from the property owners).

 ![GoBusiness Home-Based Business Scheme](/images/blog/content/homeBizGuide 1.png)
 <figcaption>A non-exhaustive list of examples of home-based businesses</figcaption>